-Table 8-1: IIoT Connectivity Core Standards Criteria applied to key connectivity framework standards.
+Table 8-1: IIoT connectivity core standards criteria applied to key connectivity framework standards.

 DDS is managed by the OMG, has an established standard gateway mapping to web services (and many others), was established in 2004 and is widely deployed in many types of systems in multiple industries.
-Standardized gateway mappings to OPC UA and oneM2M are in development.
+Standardized gateway mappings to oneM2M are in development.
 DDS is suitable for multiple functional domains (see Figure 1-1).
-It widely used in the control domain, and increasingly being used in the information, operation and business domains.
+It is widely used in the control domain, and increasingly being used in the information, operation and business domains.
 Security is a recent addition to the specification, now nearing deployment.
 For more details on the applicability of DDS see the detailed assessment template mapping in Annex A.